-In response, I wanted a solution for the problems of corporate espionage of user data (Google reading my Gmails) and government surveillance of the internet (NSA PRISM program) while still being able to enjoy the use of mainstream services.
+In response, I wanted a solution for the problems of corporate espionage (Google reading my Gmails) and government internet surveillance (NSA PRISM program) while still being able to enjoy the use of popular mainstream services.

 PrismCipher for Chrome is the initial implementation as a Chromium browser extension.

-The software employs symmetric key (private key) encryption.
-This means the sender and receiver must use the same password key to encrypt and decrypt the message, similar to AES.
+The software employs symmetric key (private key) encryption, similar to AES.
+This means the same passphrase is used to encrypt and decrypt the message.

 Self-destruct-o is like One-Time Secret on steroids, while read-once doesn’t even try to protect the message or password it uses.

-PrismCipher does not store protected data on servers like self-destruct-o or One-Time Secret, neither does it transmit a plaintext password over the air like read-once does.
-Services such as One-Time Secret are good for creating protected data shares and, once protected, you choose how to send the data to the intended recipient.
+PrismCipher does not store protected data on servers like self-destruct-o or One-Time Secret, neither does it transmit passwords in the clear like read-once does.
+Services such as One-Time Secret are good for creating protected data shares and, once protected, allowing the user to choose how to send the secret link to the intended recipient.

-PrismCipher is good for seamlessly transmitting data over existing services like LinkedIn, Yahoo or Gmail.
+On the other hand, PrismCipher is useful for seamlessly transmitting data through existing services like Yahoo!
+Mail or Gmail.
 Once you encrypt, you can see exactly what you’re sending prior to transmission.

 With some malice, the name “PrismCipher” was created as a retort to the specific NSA surveillance program made known by Snowden.